Business case study

 The Finishing Line, dynamic supply chain specialists who have been in operation for over 35 years, has a mission to provide rapid end-to-end fulfilment, storage, and logistic solutions.

-After identifying that their unique skill base could be transferred into other markets, they connected with the University of Essex to develop a Management Knowledge Transfer Partnership (mKPT).
+After identifying that its unique skill base could be transferred into other markets, they connected with the University of Essex to develop a Management Knowledge Transfer Partnership (mKPT).

 Through the mKTP, The Finishing Line teamed up with leading academics from Essex Business School to primarily grow the business’ presence within the eCommerce Fulfilment landscape whilst also encouraging growth in several areas such as innovation, people and automation.